 - Do not use a pacifier that comes apart.

 - Make sure the base of the pacifier is at least one and a half inches wide to avoid choking.

 - Never tie a pacifier on a string around your baby’s neck.

-- Keep sharp objects such as pens, scissors, and safety pins out of baby’s reach.
+- Keep sharp objects such as pens, scissors, and safety pins out of your baby’s reach.

 - Cover electrical outlets.

-- Keep all cords well out of baby’s reach, including electrical cords, curtain pulls, and mobiles.
+- Keep all cords well out of your baby’s reach, including electrical cords, curtain pulls, and mobiles.

 - Get into the habit of turning pot handles to the back of the stove.

 - Place a sturdy gate at the top and bottom of stairways.

 - Keep doors leading outside or to a basement closed and secured with an extra latch up high.